 Manual coffee grinders

-Manual grinders grind coffee thanks to your own arm muscles.
-Most manual grinders come with a burr in them, which is a cheap way to get a good-quality grind for your espresso coffee maker.
+Manual grinders grind coffee thanks to your own muscles.
+Most manual grinders use a burr.

-If you're only grinding small quantities at a time, they can be a good option, as you have total control over how much you want to grind.
-Most electric coffee grinders grind a minimum of two cups of coffee at a time.
+If you're only grinding small quantities at a time, they can be a good option, as most electric coffee grinders grind a minimum of two cups of coffee at a time.

 Pros of manual coffee grinders